bullying research introduction

 Understand that if you’re on the wrong side of a workplace bully in a position of power and you are lucky enough to reach a company goal, your bully boss will move the goalposts.
 They do this on purpose to make you look slow.

 Though you may exceed goals time and time again, realize that your bully boss may view your successes as threats to his job.
-Therefore, he/she will cheat by raising the standards so high that it will be impossible for you (or anyone else) to reach.
+Therefore, they will cheat by raising the standards so high that it will be impossible for you (or anyone else) to reach.

 Therefore, this will give them plenty of fodder to exercise their authority by chewing you and everyone else out for “failing to meet the company quota.”